 Students who are admitted to full-time research postgraduate programmes will be offered Postgraduate Studentships (PGS).
 The Graduate Division of your programme will consider you for the award of the studentship together with your application for admission.
 No separate application is required.

-Local full-time students who are admitted to UGC-funded RPg programmes are eligible for the Government’s Tuition Waiver Scheme for Local Research Postgraduate (RPg) Students.
+Starting from the academic year 2018-19, local full-time students who are admitted to UGC-funded RPg programmes are eligible for the Government’s Tuition Waiver Scheme for Local Research Postgraduate (RPg) Students.
 The Scheme will provide a non-mean-tested tuition waiver to all current and newly admitted eligible local students enrolled in UGC-funded RPg programmes during their normative study period.

 Our full-time RPg programmes are all UGC-funded programmes.
 Part-time RPg programmes are not UGC-funded programmes.
 Full-time RPg students who are admitted to the University without PGS are considered as self-financed RPg students.

-Part-time and self-financed full-time RPg students are not eligible for the Tuition Waiver Scheme for Local Research Postgraduate (RPg) Students.
+Part-time and self-financed local full-time RPg students are not eligible for the Tuition Waiver Scheme for Local Research Postgraduate (RPg) Students.